AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 1. On the `Invitation Details` pane, select **Confirm Tenant**.
 When prompted for confirmation, select **Confirm Tenant** again.

   The invitee's tenant is now part of the community.

+## Resend email invitation

+If you invite another tenant to the community but its tenant administrator does not receive the invitation email, you can resend it.
+To resend an invitation, follow these steps:

+1. In the left pane, select **Data Management** > **Communities**.

+1. On the `Communities` overview page, find the community that you have invited another tenant to and select **Details**.

+1. On the `Community Details` page, select the **Invitations** tab.

+1. Find the **Invitation Recipient** who has not received the email invitation with a **Status** of `Invitation Pending`.
+Select the recipient, and then select **Resend Invitation**.